Compliance & Quality Connections Conference

 It is the Position of TheArc New York that:

-• Medications may be considered only after any other non-pharmaceutical measures have been exhausted in the control or remediation of the target behavior or medical situation.
+• Medications should be considered after other non-pharmaceutical measures have been exhausted in the control or remediation of the target behavior or medical situation.

 • Medication should not be assumed to be a permanent solution.